**First Published April 5, 2017. Updated April 10, 2018 to reflect second close of Series A round. **

-Fresh from raising €1.65 million ($1.78 million) of Series A investment, UK-headquartered InspiraFarms is expanding its supply of cold storage and food processing technology to small and growing agribusinesses throughout East Africa, Central America and beyond.
+The first close on €1.65 million ($1.78 million) was announced in 2017.
+The UK-headquartered B-Corp continues to expand its supply of cold storage and food processing technology to small and growing agribusinesses throughout East Africa, Central America and beyond.

 InspiraFarms is geared to help farmers in some of the world’s more demanding locations move up the global food supply chain by providing them with cold-chain processing facilities.
 These facilities will enable them to reduce post-harvest crop deterioration and also satisfy the food safety and quality requirements of their final customers.